cn-uofbasel/p2p-basel/index.markdown

 ## Attendance Fees and Registration

-**REGISTRATION CLOSED FOR FRIDAY AND SATURDAY BUT YOU CAN BE ADDED ON A WAITING LIST IN CASE SOMEONE CANCELS.
-STILL 2 SPOTS AVAILABLE FOR SUNDAY, 4 SPOTS FOR MONDAY.**
+**REGISTRATION CLOSED.**

-We ask for 20 CHF/day (20 EUR/day) for attendance, to help cover meal costs (at least breakfast and lunch, hopefully dinner as well).
+~~We ask for 20 CHF/day (20 EUR/day) for attendance, to help cover meal costs (at least breakfast and lunch, hopefully dinner as well).
 You can pay on site on the day of the event.
-To register, please send an email to [Erick Lavoie](mailto:erick.lavoie@unibas.ch) as soon as possible with answers to the following questions:
+To register, please send an email to [Erick Lavoie](mailto:erick.lavoie@unibas.ch) as soon as possible with answers to the following questions:~~

 1. Which day(s) do you plan to attend?
 2. Do you plan to give a talk?
 Which topic?
 3. Will you attend the Paper Museum activity?
 4. Any initiative in helping run the event you would like to share?

 ### Sponsoring